trustlines-network/ethstats-client/README-dev.md

 ## Release Checklist

-0. Prerequsisite: The master branch contains the version to be released
+0. Prerequisite: The `master` branch contains the version to be released
 1. Open and merge a PR `master` -> `pre-release` without waiting for a review, which will push a new image to Docker Hub under the name `netstats-client-next:pre-release`.
-2. Test the pre-release:
+2. Test the `pre-release`:
    - Pull the new image from Docker Hub.
    - Run the netstats client in a pre-existing environment set up using the quickstart script and check that it reports properly